Hologram robots with data and question marks in the cityscape symbolise AI, CAFM and IT management.

 • Complex data queries: The ability to perform deeper analyses of relationships between different entities allows facility managers to make more accurate decisions based on extensive data sets.

-• Better performance: Graph databases show a superior query speed compared to traditional database systems, especially with highly networked data sets.
+• Better performance: Graph databases show a superior query speed, especially for highly networked data sets.
+Comparison to traditional database systems.

 Use cases in CAFM